Grahamvs/ASA-Server-Manager/README.md

 The developer(s) are no way affiliated with Steam, SteamCMD, the game's developers or publishers.

-The developer(s) are also not repsonsible in the event you miss important events (such as the birth of your child, your wedding, spouse's birthday, etc), or having your spouse leave you due to you playing too much ASA.
+The developer(s) are also not responsible in the event you miss important events (such as the birth of your child, your wedding, spouse's birthday, etc), or having your spouse leave you due to you playing too much ASA.
 Please remember to take frequent breaks and don't forget to feed and spend time with your pets and loved ones.

 ## License